+- Understanding the Requirements

+- Requirements

-- Requirements - The information, purpose, and intent contained in the requirements drive the entire process - All subsequent steps support the selection of test points that will provide sufficient data to definitively address the original requirement - ID/Clarify/Quantify STAT Candidates - o Identify what systems or tests may benefit from STAT (not all tests require STAT) - o Clarify the type of results the STAT candidate tests should produce - STAT candidates need to be associated with quantifiable requirements/metrics - Decompose Mission/System - o Break the system or mission down into smaller segments - Smaller segments make it easier to discern relevant response variables and the associated factors - Determine Objective(s) - o Derived from the requirements and reflect the focus and purpose of testing - Serve to further define the scope of testing - Should be unbiased, specific, measurable, and of practical consequence (Coleman and Montgomery, 1993) - Define Response(s) - o The measured output of a test event - The dependent outputs of the system that are influenced by the independent or controlled variables, otherwise known as factors - Used to quantify performance and address the requirement - Should be quantitative whenever possible - Select Factor(s) and Level(s) - Design factors are the input (independent) variables for which there are inferred effects on the response(s), or dependent, variable(s) - Levels are the values set for a given factor throughout the experiment.
+- The information, purpose, and intent contained in the requirements drive the entire process

+- All subsequent steps support the selection of test points that will provide sufficient data to definitively address the original requirement - ID/Clarify/Quantify STAT Candidates - Identify what systems or tests may benefit from STAT (not all tests require STAT) - Clarify the type of results the STAT candidate tests should produce - STAT candidates need to be associated with quantifiable requirements/metrics - Decompose Mission/System - Break the system or mission down into smaller segments - Smaller segments make it easier to discern relevant response variables and the associated factors - Determine Objective(s) - Derived from the requirements and reflect the focus and purpose of testing - Serve to further define the scope of testing - Should be unbiased, specific, measurable, and of practical consequence (Coleman & Montgomery, 1993) - Define the Design Space - Define Response(s) - The measured output of a test event - The dependent outputs of the system that are influenced by the independent or controlled variables, otherwise known as factors - Used to quantify performance and address the requirement - Should be quantitative whenever possible - Select Factor(s) and Level(s) - Design factors are the input (independent) variables for which there are inferred effects on the response(s), or dependent, variable(s) - Levels are the values set for a given factor throughout the experiment.
 Between each experimental run, the levels of each factor should be reset, even when the next run may have the same level for some factors.
-Failing to do so can violate the assumption of independence of each result and therefore introduce bias into the analysis. - Tests are designed to measure the response over different levels of a factor or factors - Statistical methods are then used to determine the statistical significance of any changes in response over different factor levels

-- Uncontrolled factors contribute to noise and are referred to as nuisance factors.
-The design should account for these nuisance factors. - Identify Constraint(s) - Anything that limits the design or test space - o May be resources, range procedures, operational limitations, and many others - o Limitations affect the choice of design, execution planning, execution, and analysis - Create Test Matrix (or Design) - Provides the tester with an exact roadmap of what and how much to test - Provides the framework for future statistical tests of the significance of factor effects on the measured response(s) - o Allows you to quantify risk prior to executing the test - o All the aforementioned considerations combine to inform the final test design
+Failing to do so can violate the assumption of independence of each result and therefore introduce bias into the analysis. - Tests are designed to measure the response over different levels of a factor or factors - Statistical methods are then used to determine the statistical significance of any changes in response over different factor levels - Uncontrolled factors contribute to noise and are referred to as nuisance factors.
+The design should account for these nuisance factors. - Identify Constraint(s) - Anything that limits the design or test space - May be resources, range procedures, operational limitations, and many others - Limitations affect the choice of design, aspects of execution, and analysis - Create Test Matrix (or Design) - Provides the tester with an exact roadmap of what and how much to test - Provides the framework for future statistical tests of the significance of factor effects on the measured response(s)